TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/.github/CONTRIBUTING.md

 ## Pull Request Process

-> For an overview of the pull request process, watch this [online tutorial](https://youtu.be/gxhbH9fzTDo).
+> For an overview of the pull request process, watch this [video tutorial](https://youtu.be/gxhbH9fzTDo).

 ### Fork, Branch, Test